oscapstone/oscapstone.github.io/_build/html/_sources/labs/lab5.rst.txt

 Load the :download:`user program <initramfs.cpio>` to your kernel and execute it.
 The system call you defined above would be used by the user program.

-The test program will access cpu timer register, please add this code or equivilant logic to your timer initialize code
+This test program will access cpu timer register, please add this code or equivilant logic to your timer initialize code

 .. code-block:: c